Ephigenia/Ephigenia.github.io/about.md

 When I’m not working, you’ll find me playing around with [open-source technologies](https://www.github.com/{{site.github_username}}) or trying to prepare the perfect beef brisket on my [BBQ](https://www.instagram.com/{{site.instagram_username}}).

-Let me know how I can support you.
+If you think I could support your project, feel free to get in touch.

 Contact: [{{site.email}}](mailto:{{site.email}}).